About the Czech national Permaculture Association Permakultura (CS)

 There are two cathegories of the projects: A) demonstration permaculture sites (red icons on map) and B) sites with permaculture elements (orange icons on map) – these venues are in the process of being fully representative and are already worth visiting.
 During the November Permaculture Conference we call in a Day of the Permaculture Demonstration Sites and celebrate 🙂 !
 The whole project is running without any funding and is based on volunteer work.

-For teaching purposes we have founded the Academy of Permaculture, and run a full PDC (permaculture design certificate) course, several IPC (introduction to permaculture courses) and some advanced courses.
+For teaching purposes we have founded the Academy of Permaculture in 2014, and run full PDC (permaculture design certificate) courses, several IPC (introduction to permaculture courses) and some advanced courses every year.

 We have renewed Permaculture Diploma pathway – structure and support for getting the DAPD (diploma of applied permaculture design), together with Permakultura Slovakia (Slovakian permaculture association).